Griesbacher/check_influxdb/README.md

      read_write  Checks the bytes/operations read and written the last x minutes memory      RSS in Byte
      old_series  Returns a list of series older then x hours.
-This check makes only sense when the databases hast the tags: hostname and service - it's build for nagflux
+This check makes only sense when the databases hast the tags: hostname and service - it's build for nagflux query       You could check a certain value from the database, but your query has to return only ONE value.
+Like 'select last(value) from metrics'

 OPTIONS:
    --help, -h  show help
 ```